Alternating Recurrent Dialog Model with Large-scale Pre-trained Language Models: Experiments and Results

 \subsection{MultiWOZ}

 Here, we only use the ground truth database search result to be consistent with other methods.
 We perform delexicalization which is mentioned in the original MultiWOZ \citep{DBLP:conf/emnlp/BudzianowskiWTC18}.
 We prepend the database search results to the system response for as conditional input.
 Also, the database results now contain information about whether the booking is successful or not (i.e., succeed or fail).
+Again, we prefix the database results to the system response.
 Note that we do not use belief state or dialog act annotation provided by the dataset to train \modelname{}.
 We set the top-p to $0.2$ and the temperature to $0.7$.
-The results are evaluated on BLEU-4, Inform Rate, and Success Rate.
-Inform and Success Rate measure whether the system response provides the recommendations and requested information given in the goal.
-We compare our model to the attention-based seq2seq model which is proposed as the MultiWOZ Baseline \citep{DBLP:conf/emnlp/BudzianowskiWTC18}, the HDSA \citep{DBLP:conf/acl/ChenCQYW19} model that incorporates dialog act supervision as an inductive prior for model architecture, and the LaRL \citep{DBLP:conf/naacl/ZhaoXE19} model which leverages latent action modeling and reinforcement learning to improve performance.
-We do not compare with GPT-2-finetune with our model in MultiWOZ because GPT-2-finetune's performance on CamRest676 is significantly worse than our model.

 We normalize the time's slot value in all dialogs into the 24-hour format and perform tokenization via spaCy\footnote{https://spacy.io/}.
 We found that different papers report results with different versions of the evaluator, which makes it difficult to compare different methods fairly.
-We explain the differences among all versions of the evaluator in Appendix~\ref{sec:multi_woz_evaluator}.
+We explain the differences among all versions of the evaluator in Appendix.
 In this paper, we follow LaRL's evaluator implementation, as it is more reasonable than others.
 We re-evaluate results for all methods with the same evaluator to ensure fairness.

+We compare our model to the attention-based seq2seq model which is proposed as the MultiWOZ Baseline \citep{DBLP:conf/emnlp/BudzianowskiWTC18}, the HDSA \citep{DBLP:conf/acl/ChenCQYW19} model that incorporates dialog act supervision as an inductive prior for model architecture, and the LaRL \citep{DBLP:conf/naacl/ZhaoXE19} model which leverages latent action modeling and reinforcement learning to improve performance.
+We do not compare with GPT-2-finetune with our model in MultiWOZ because GPT-2-finetune's performance on CamRest676 is significantly worse than our model.
+Note that GPT-2-finetune is equivalent to \modelname{} without alternating parameterization.

+The results are evaluated on BLEU-4, Inform Rate, and Success Rate.
+Inform and Success Rate measure whether the system response provides the recommendations and requested information given in the goal.